oSharpey/cyber-obsidian/year-3/lltcs/CW1.md

 - runs new malware file

 ## ms457.exe
-- 2 Possible leads from VT
-	- TeslaCrypt
+- TeslaCrypt dropper
-	- Dridex
 - Seems to be packed
+- Dynamically resolves VirtualAlloc address so does not show in imports